Canop/broot/website/docs/skins.md

 * a background color (or `none`)
 * zero, one, or more *attributes*

-This tree parts can be repeated, after a `/`, to define the style to use in non focused panels (when more than one panel is used).
+These tree parts can be repeated, after a `/`, to define the style to use in non focused panels (when more than one panel is used).

 Example: